softchris/node-snippets/README.md

 This is the release notes.

+### 1.3.2

+Adding typescript support.
+Thank you to @DrQubit for the suggestion

 ### 1.2.1

 Adding supertest so you can easily test your API.
 Assumes using Express as web framework.